-Founded in 2001, Hart House is the only residential respite home for children with disabilities and learning difficulties of its kind in The Gambia.
+Founded in 2001, Hart House was the only residential respite home for children with disabilities and learning difficulties of its kind in The Gambia.
 Child Aid Gambia has proudly supported Hart House since our formation in 2011.

 Hart House Sinchu Alhajie Village, Kombo North, was founded by Geoff Hunwicks and his wife Rohey, providing residential short-term care for children with complex physical and cognitive needs.
 Hart House offers respite for parents and guardians who are often already suffering financial hardship, and provides education and engaging activities for the children alongside 24-hour care.